undone-labs/next-starter/README.md

 Commit messages should use the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) format. `commitlint` has been installed to validate this usage.
 This means that all commits should be prefixed appropriately with a tag denoting the kind of code being committed.

+The format is enforced using commitlint and Husky, which will prevent commits that don't follow the conventional commits standard.

 - `feat:` A feature, or part of a feature
 - `fix:` A bug fix
 - `style:` A visual or stylistic change only